-This Committee Substitute (CS) modifies the existing in-state vendor preference for public printing contracts to include counties, municipalities, school districts, and other political subdivisions as entities that may grant a preference.
-The CS specifies that the printing preference is equal to the preference established by the state of the lowest bidder, or 5 percent when the lowest bidder's state has no in-state preference.
-In relation to the procurement of personal property and services under ch.
-287, F.S., the CS provides that the preference for in-state vendors shall be 5 percent when the lowest bidder's state has no in-state preference.
+The bill modifies the existing in-state vendor preference for public printing contracts to include counties, municipalities, school districts, and other political subdivisions as entities that may grant preference, and specifies the preference.

+The bill alters the preference for in-state vendors by requiring, rather than authorizing, the preference for in-state vendors.
+The bill provides the preference shall be 5 percent for public printing contracts and in the procurement of personal property and services.

-This CS substantially amends sections 283.35 and 287.084 of the Florida Statutes.
+This bill substantially amends the following sections of the Florida Statutes: ss.
+283.35 and 287.084.